microtrain/bootcamp/07-JavaScript/07-jQuery.md

 },
 ```

 This may cause my execution to change as follows.
-You could also call _apod.gerRequest()_ onload or call _apod.init()_ on click.
-This is a simple example so the _init()_ method may make a little less sense, in a more complex example the page load would likely have different responsibilities than the click event.
-In this case one might argue that calling a set of responsibilities in an _init()_ method violates SRP and that these methods should be called individually in a script and I could not argue.
-At some point you have to make a decision and go with it.
+You could also call ```apod.getRequest()``` on page load or call ```apod.init()``` on a mouse click.
+This is a simple example, so the existence od an ```init()``` method may make a little less sense.
+In more complex examples, the page load would likely have different responsibilities than the click event.
+In this case, one might argue that calling a set of responsibilities in an ```init()``` method violates SRP and that these methods should be called individually in a script; I would not argue this point.
+At some point, you have to make a decision and go with it.

 ```js
 apod.init();